Shubhamr837/Pdf-to-Word-Server/README.md

 The kubernetes files can be found in the k8s folder . the application uses Apache POI and Apache PDFbox libraries.

+Prior knowledge of following are needed to run the application .

+1 . kubernetes

+2 .
+GCP or aws

+3 . continous integration

 This Container has to be deployed in Kubernetes with two other repository :- https://github.com/Shubhamr837/Pdf-Office-Eureka-Server . https://github.com/Shubhamr837/Pdf-Office-Zuul-Proxy .